 - Has been awarded a doctoral degree or equivalent within the past five years;

-- Has not had more than five years of postdoctoral experience at UMD or other institutions; and
+- Has not had more than six years of postdoctoral experience at UMD or other institutions; and

 The University of Maryland recognizes three types of postdoctoral appointments: Postdoctoral Fellows, Postdoctoral Scholars and Postdoctoral Associates.
 The appointment process and the benefits vary by the type of appointment held.